typelevel/cats-collections/docs/src/main/tut/option.md

 ### Interoperating with scala.Option

-There are convenience mathods for translating between `dogs.Option` and `scala.Option`:
+There are convenience methods for translating between `dogs.Option` and `scala.Option`:

 ```tut
 val x = some(1)